Alpha-W0lf/content_platform/docs/done/dev_tools_setup_DONE.md

+[DONE] This guide has been fully implemented and verified

 user prompt:
 take a look at src/backend/requirements.txt and any related relevant files. i have a number of tools configured to help with type, lint, etc checking. it seems like these tools are conflicting and disagreeing on fixes. please take a look and tell me if this is happening. also tell me how i can fix this. i need to make sure the tools i use work harmoniously so that i can trust them and so that they do not waste time and effort and cause further issues.